 Running has been researched and studied that have shown the positive effects it has on both the body and the mind.
-This article will encompass both aspects and the interconnectedness.
+This article will encompass both aspects and interconnectedness.

 In Myofascial Pain Syndrome is not uncommon for people to develop on an occasion some form of muscle pain.
 Especially for individuals who work in very physically demanding jobs.
 Our bodies are able to perform many great feats.
-However, with continuous movements, a poor emotional health, and a very poor diet the body can start to denigrate and tear down.
+However, with continuous movements, poor emotional health, and a very poor diet the body can start to denigrate and tear down.
 The muscles need adequate amounts of nutrition and water to function properly along with recovering properly.

 Without an adequate amount of food, water, and relaxation, the muscles can star to get weaker, and a person will develop certain chronic conditions.
 Muscles pains are not uncommon, and there are many individuals, of all ages, who suffer from some form of muscle pain.
 Myofascial Pain Syndrome is a condition that affects many individuals of many different ages.
 Luckily though, there are many treatments available that not only treat this condition but can completely heal this condition.

 What is Myofascial Pain Syndrome

 Myofascial pain syndrome is a chronic pain disorder that causes pain in certain parts of the body.
 Around our muscles are nerves called trigger points.
 Trigger points are sensitive areas of tight muscle fibers.
 A trigger point can cause strain and pain in a certain part of the body, especially a part of the body where the muscle is extremely dominant.
 When the pain persists and gets worse over time medical professional call this myofascial pain syndrome.

 Myofascial Pian syndrome can be a very elusive condition to spot because of the commonality of symptoms with other muscle pain conditions.
 It is recommended for those who believe they have this condition to consult a physical therapist as they will be better able to determine the cause of the pain you are experiencing.